 * China imposes tariffs of up to 25 pct on 128 U.S. goods

-* China's commerce ministry calls for negotiations (Adds picture available)
+* China's commerce ministry calls for negotiations (Adds Chinese social media reaction)

-BEIJING, April 2 (Reuters) - China has slapped extra tariffs of up to 25 percent on 128 U.S. products including frozen pork, as well as on wine and certain fruits and nuts, in response to U.S. duties on imports of aluminium and steel, China's finance ministry said.
+BEIJING, April 2 (Reuters) - China has increased tariffs by up to 25 percent on 128 U.S. products, from frozen pork and wine to certain fruits and nuts, escalating a spat between the world's biggest economies in response to U.S. duties on imports of aluminium and steel.

-The tariffs, to take effect on Monday, were announced late on Sunday and match a list of potential tariffs on up to $3 billion in U.S. goods published by China on March 23 .
+The tariffs, to take effect on Monday, were announced late on Sunday by China's finance ministry and matched a list of potential tariffs on up to $3 billion in U.S. goods published by China on March 23.

-China's Ministry of Commerce (MOFCOM) said it was suspending its obligations to the World Trade Organization (WTO) to reduce tariffs on 120 U.S. goods, including fruit.
+China's Ministry of Commerce said it was suspending its obligations to the World Trade Organization (WTO) to reduce tariffs on 120 U.S. goods, including fruit and ethanol.
 The tariffs on those products will be raised by an extra 15 percent.

-Eight other products, including pork, will now be subject to additional tariffs of 25 percent, it said, with the measures effective from April 2.
+Eight other products, including pork and scrap aluminium, will now be subject to additional tariffs of 25 percent, it said, with the measures effective from April 2.